Malicious Prosecution: What It Is And Its Elements (2025)

 - Damage to your reputation

-An experienced lawyer can identify any other losses to include.
+An experienced lawyer can identify any other losses to include in lawsuit settlements.

 Learn More About Malicious Prosecution From ConsumerShield